logiccloud Control

 Restart policy: always

-After installation, the logiccloud Control web interface can be accessed via <DEVICE IP>:8080
+After installation, the logiccloud Control web interface can be accessed via <DEVICE IP>:8080.
+Continue with connecting device and activating logiccloud Control.

 Installation via Portainer